Summary

 • Or use SSH (exposed on port 22222 on your host): ssh -p 22222 root@localhost.
 Password is 123456789.

-8. Copy the game VPN configuration you received to /etc/openvpn/saarctf.conf.
-Start the VPN with systemctl start openvpn@saarctf.
-Enable permanently with systemctl enable openvpn@saarctf.
+13. Copy the game VPN configuration you generated to /etc/wireguard/saarctf.conf.
+Start the VPN with systemctl start wg-quick@saarctf.
+Enable permanently with systemctl enable wg-quick@saarctf.

-13. Copy /root/team-vpn-client.conf from the router, insert your host's local network IP in the first line and distribute to your team-mates.
+19. If you provide your own VPN: Copy /root/team-vpn-client.conf (for OpenVPN) or team-wireguard-client-*.conf (for Wireguard) from the router, insert your host's local network IP in the respective line and distribute to your team-mates.

-14. Your team-mates should use OpenVPN to connect into the game network via your host machine.
+20. Depending on your choice during setup, your team-mates should use OpenVPN or Wireguard to connect into the game network via your host machine.
 If they can ping 10.32.250.2 and the Testbox everything should be fine.

 Some hints: